Roast Pumpkin Sweet Potato Soup Recipe

 Frequently asked questions

-This soup will keep in the refrigerator for 3 to 4 days.
+Keep it stored in an airtight container; the soup should last 3-5 days in the fridge.
 You can also keep it in the freezer for up to 3 months.
 Always thaw in the fridge overnight for best results.

-You can roast the sweet potato and pumpkin for 2 to 4 days ahead and save it in the refrigerator or freeze it for up to 3 months.
+You can roast the sweet potato and pumpkin 2 to 4 days ahead and save them in the refrigerator or freeze them for up to 3 months.

 For our family, a side salad or sauteed veggies with some homemade fresh bread on the side makes a complete meal.
 Try